gjgjh/Wifi_Positioning/README.md

 # Wifi Positioning

 This program is a simple wifi positioning demo, which uses WKNN (Weighted K-Nearest-Neighbor) algorithm.
+The repo also provides a wifi dataset in the data directory.

 # 1. Prerequisites
 This program has been tested on Ubuntu 16.04.
 It has several dependecies.